LaiAlexander/Lakitu/README.md

 This will attempt to pull the newest updates from GitHub, and then reload all cogs.
 This makes it possible to update the bot remotely while it's running.
 It's currently only possible to load/reload new cogs, so if there's changes to the core `lakitu.py`, the bot still has to be restarted manually.

 ## Running tests
 First, navigate/cd to the root directory of the project.
 Test coverage is lackluster at the moment, but is under active improvement.
+Verbose mode (-v) is optional.
 Run all tests with either unittest or pytest.\
 unittest: `python -m unittest discover -b (-v)`\
-pytest: `pytest`\
+pytest: `pytest (-v)`

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)